Extending Whitney's extension theorem: nonlinear function spaces: Preliminaries and Notation

 Clearly by Lemma \ref{lem: reschain} condition 1.\ this definition is independent of the choice of charts.
 However, we note that many of the familiar rules of calculus are no longer valid for $C^k$-mappings on sets with dense interior which are not locally convex.
 In any case, these results are not needed to treat spaces of sections as locally convex spaces in Section \ref{sect: WElin} below and to prove Theorem A.

-To retain the ``usual behaviour'' of differentiable functions (most importantly, the Mean Value Theorem, and hence the chain rule) one needs to require in addition that the set is locally convex.
+To retain the ``usual behaviour'' of differentiable functions (most importantly, the Mean Value Theorem, and hence the chain rule) it is well known (e.g. \cite{Keller}) one needs to work with locally convex topological vector spaces.
+In the non-linear setting one needs to require in addition that the subset $C$ of the domain manifold is locally convex\footnote{This observation seems to be due to Karl-Hermann Neeb, and will be treated in the forthcoming book \cite{GloecknerNeebBuch}.}.
 This will be important to establish the global setting required in Theorem B. Namely, the usual rules of calculus enable the construction of manifolds of mappings as outlined in Section \ref{sect: mfdmap:rb}.